 Thanks to a year-round flow of business travellers to Singapore, accommodation is always in high demand, so good deals are often hard to find – a fact which deters many travellers from visiting Singapore at all or, keeping their length of stay to a minimum.

-That said, despite a reputation for being an expensive destination for the average traveller, it is possible to plan a great Singapore itinerary without breaking the bank.
+That said, despite a reputation for being an expensive destination for the average traveller, there are so many fabulous things to do in Singapore for any travel budget, it is possible to plan a great Singapore itinerary without breaking the bank.